3 minsOctober 28, 2016

 - You can invest up to Rs 1.5 lakh in a financial year and save over Rs 40,000 on taxes alone if you fall in the highest income-tax slab.

-national saving certificate or NSC and tax saving bank deposit (both have 5 year lock-in).
+lock-in), national saving certificate or NSC and tax saving bank deposit (both have 5 year lock-in).

 - If you are extremely traditional, you can also invest up to Rs 1.5 lakh in employee provident fund (EPF).
 Like ELSS and PPF, the EPF amount at maturity is tax free.